NITYASHETTY7/Django/README.md

 # My first Django project

-Check the code in realtime in my codespace
+Check the code in my codespace